Heat Transfer Basics

 - Fiberglass gets most of its insulating value from air pockets in the insulation.
 The insulation loses R-value when these air pockets are compressed during packaging, shipping and storage, and when the insulation batt is crammed into a smaller space than its designed dimensions.

-- The air pockets in fiberglass insulation also shrink over time as the insulation settles under its own weight.
+- The air pockets in fiberglass insulation also collapse over time as the insulation settles under its own weight.

 - Researchers found that fiberglass batt insulation loses about a third of its labeled R-value after “typical” installation as a result of gaps and imperfect fit around wires, pipes, electrical fixture openings, and thermal bridging through wall and ceiling framing.